 An overview of the history, design, and eventual failure of DARPA's futuristic command and control system, Deep Green.
 DeepGreen was a DARPA project attempting to bring simulations into the realm of realtime military operations.
 It was a "full stack" system for use by in-the-field commanders to explore potential outcomes of courses of action (COAs).

 - "Blitzkrieg": A simulation tool that models the current battlefield environment and simulates the possible outcomes from a commander's proposed COA.

-- Crystal Ball: An evaluation tool that assesses the choices generated by Blitzkrieg, ranks and prioritizes in presentation to the user the best plan.
+- Crystal Ball: An evaluation tool that assesses the choices generated by Blitzkrieg and ranks, prioritizes, and presents the options to the user.

 - Commanders Associate: A user interface for the system.
 The key HCI elements were "sketch to decide" and "sketch to plan", which were drawing interface style tools that would convert the map diagrams into a standardized COA format for the simulator.

 As a system the three components would serve as an all purpose decision making aid, helping the commanding officer think through the second and third order effects of a decision.
 Unlike traditional simulations the real time modeling capability and intuitive interface would make this computer system useful in the field.

 There's a risk with having automated systems develop plans and choose key decisions.
 It might undermine the presence of mind of officers by distracting them or cause them to defer inappropriately to the system and not think through the choices.
 This is like current concerns around ML interpretability.
 It seems really important that AI systems 'show their work'